The Lichtenbaum-Quillen dimension of complex varieties: Cubic 5-folds

 \section{Cubic 5-folds}

-Nothing seems to be known about rationality of smooth cubic 5-folds; it is reasonable to guess that most or all are irrational, but higher K-theory sheds no light on the question:
+Nothing seems to be known about rationality of smooth cubic 5-folds; it is reasonable to guess that most or all are irrational, but Lichtenbaum--Quillen dimension sheds no light on the question:

 { {\ref{cubic_5fold}} \begin{thm} If $X$ is a smooth complex cubic 5-fold, then $\dimQL(X) = 1$. \end{thm} } \begin{proof} Fu and Tian \cite[Thm.~3]{fu_tian} showed that the $E_2$ page of the Bloch--Ogus--Leray spectral sequence \eqref{bol_ss} with $\Z$ coefficients looks like this: